 Keep it simple.

 One of the biggest mistakes people make in creating their landing page is overcomplicating it.
-They shove in their mission statement, the nonprofit’s history, every program they offer, the community need, their impact, testimonials, and a dozen other sections.
-They want anyone who lands on their landing page to know the ins and outs of the nonprofit.
+They shove in their mission statement, the history, every program they offer, the community need, their impact, testimonials, and a dozen other sections.
+They want anyone who lands on their landing page to know the ins and outs of their food bank or nonprofit.